 Chronic AR is typically asymptomatic for years followed by progressive exertional dyspnea, orthopnea, and paroxysmal nocturnal dyspnea.

-Typical heart sounds include a normal 1st heart sound (S1) followed by a sharp or slapping 2nd heart sound (S2) and a blowing, high-pitched, decrescendo diastolic murmur.
+Typical heart sounds with chronic AR include a normal 1st heart sound (S1) followed by a sharp or slapping 2nd heart sound (S2) and a blowing, high-pitched, decrescendo diastolic murmur.

 Acute AR requires prompt aortic valve replacement or repair.

 Chronic AR requires aortic valve replacement or repair when symptoms or left ventricular dysfunction develops; patients who meet criteria but are not candidates for surgery benefit from treatment of heart failure.